 India VIX is a volatility index, and it has a positive correlation with volatility.
 So, when India VIX goes down, it indicates that the expected volatility has gone down.

-India VIX typically has a desired range of 15 to 35, so any value above 35 signifies high volatility while any value below 15 signifies low volatility.
+India VIX typically has a desired range of 15 to 35, so any value above 35 signifies high volatility.
+In contrast, any value below 15 signifies low volatility.